MicrosoftDocs/windows-powershell-docs/docset/windows/nettcpip/Set-NetTCPSetting.md

 > [!Note]
 >1) You can modify Custom and Non-Custom settings on windows server 2016 and 2019.
 >2) You can modify only Custom settings, Internet and Datacenter settings Cannot be modified on windows 2012 or earlier versions.
->3) You cannot modify the NetTCPsetting on Client Operating systems(Windows 7, 8.1 and 10) as they are Read-Only.
+>3) On client operating systems (Windows 7, 8.1 and 10), only AutoReusePortRangeStartPort and AutoReusePortRangeNumberOfPorts parameters could be modified.
+Others are Read-Only.

 ## EXAMPLES